jahudka/system-mailer/readme.md

 # SystemMailer

+> This package is deprecated, because msmtp exists.
+Google it.

 This is an extremely simplified `sendmail`-like utility to send e-mails via SMTP from a system which doesn't have `sendmail`.
 It's written in PHP 8.